azuline/repertoire/README.md

 Frontend is fully mocked up (design may change).
 It lacks the backend request logic and a few parts dependent upon that logic.

-Backend currently consists of a database and Python script to populate it.
-The API is currently in the process of being written.
+Backend currently being written.

 ## Installation

-1. Copy `.env.sample` to `.env`.
+1. Copy `.env.sample` to `.env` and set the variables (can leave unchanged).
-2. Set the `DATABASE_URL` envvar in `.env`.
-3. Install diesel's CLI tool.
+2. Install Python backend with `pip install -e .` (to a virtualenv if you'd like).
-4. Create the database with `diesel migration run`.
+3. Create the database with TODO.
-5. Install Python dependencies for `scripts/`.
-6. Index a directory of music (or multiple) with `scripts/indexer.py`.
-7. Compile React frontend in 'frontend/' with `yarn build`.
+4. Compile React frontend in 'frontend/' with `yarn build`.
-8. Compile backend with TODO.
-9. Run with TODO.
+5. Run with TODO.

 ## License